PCB Design Basics for Engineers

 - Use large processors and integrated circuits.
 Connect high-pin count ICs to other components in your design.
 This makes it easier to trace the layout of PCBs by centrally locating these components.

 - Avoid crossing nets.
 Unrouted nets can be seen when components are placed in the PCB Layout.
 PCB designers should minimize crossing nets.
 Each intersection of nets will require a layer transition via vias.
-It will be easier for you to create the best routing guidelines for your PCB layout if you can eliminate net cross-sections through creative component placement.
+Creating the best routing guidelines for your PCB layout will be easier if you can eliminate net cross-sections through creative component placement.

 - The SMDPCB design rules.
-It is recommended that all surface-mount devices (SMDs) be placed on the same side.
-This is because each board side will need its own SMD soldering line.
-Therefore, it's best to place all SMDs on the same side.
+It is recommended that all surface-mount device (SMDs) components be placed on the same side.
+This is because each board side will need its SMD soldering line.
+Therefore, it's best to put all SMDs on the same side.

 - Play with orientation.
 Rotate components to eliminate intersections.
 This can simplify routing by orienting connected pads to face one another.